dvitsios/codesignal-my-solutions/tellTime/README.md

 Given a digital time, your task is to return a string that represents this time in regular English.
 The time should be rounded to the nearest multiple of `5`.

-If you need help with time representation in English, check out this link for reference.

 **Example**

 * For `time_str = "12:00"`, the output should be